 T. J. Pempel is a professor of political scientist at UC Berkeley, former director of the campus's Institute of East Asian Studies, and a leading expert on North Korea and on Japan.
 His research focuses on comparative politics, Japanese political economy, and Asian regional issues.

 Daniel Perlstein is a historian whose scholarship promotes the creation of more equitable and humane schools.
 His research focuses on the relationship of democratic aspirations to social inequalities in American schools and life.
-His book, “Justice, Justice: School Politics and the Eclipse of Liberalism” (Peter Lang, 2004), explores the place of race and class conflicts in the politics of urban education.
-His other recent ...
-More >

 Juan M. Pestana-Nascimento joined the UC Berkeley faculty in 1994 and is a professor of civil and environmental engineering.
 His research interests include constitutive modeling of soil behavior, geotechnical engineering, soil properties characterization, numerical modeling of soil-structure interaction, environmental geotechnics and geotechnical earthquake engineering.

-He is completing a book for Yale University Press called The City-State of Boston, 1630-1865.
+He is completing a book for Yale University Press titled The City-State of Boston: A Tragedy in Three Acts, 1630-1865.
 His earlier works include The Price of Redemption: The Spiritual Economy of Puritan New England (Stanford, 1997), as well as numerous ...
 More >

-Malcolm Potts is a Cambridge trained obstetrician and reproductive scientist.
+Malcolm Potts is a Cambridge-trained obstetrician and reproductive scientist.
 He is the first holder of the Fred H. Bixby endowed chair in Population and Family Planning at UC Berkeley's School of Public Health.
 He is co-director of the Berkeley International Group (BIG) with Dr. Julia Walsh.
-While he was the first Medical Director of the International Planned Parenthood Federation for a decade, he introduced family planning ...
-More >

 Professor of Law john a. powell is director, at UC Berkeley, of the Haas Institute for a Fair and Inclusive Society and holds the Robert D. Haas Chancellor’s Chair in Equity and Inclusion.